mullerdavid/ctf_writeups/google24/Desfunctional/WRITEUP.md

     - we have 128 attempts to decrypt something
     - there is a catch, the key is corrupted before decryption, some bits are flipped, see [Flips](#flips).
 1. Get the flag
-    - sending the deencrypted challenge can be exchanged for the flag
+    - sending the decrypted challenge can be exchanged for the flag

 The `key` and `iv` are random.